 Elvis' 1955 Martin D-28

-Sometime after the 15th of June 1955 (approximately) Elvis replaced his 1942 Martin D-18 for a Martin D-28 (believed to be a 55 or 54) purchased at the O.K.
+Sometime after the 21st of June 1955 (at least) but by early July Elvis replaced his 1942 Martin D-18 for a Martin D-28 (believed to be a 55 or 54) purchased at the O.K.
 Houck Piano Co. in Memphis.
 Sid Lapworth, who sold it to him seems to think it may have been a used instrument and can not be certain if he took the D-18 in trade for it*.
 At the time, a D-28 sold new for $210, this one would have sold for less than that used.
-One of the earliest pictures of him with one is at the Big D Jamboree in the Sportatorium in Dallas, TX on April 16, 1955.
+One of the earliest pictures of him with it is at the Joy Drive-In in Minden, LA in mid July.

 1955 Martin D-28 similar to Elvis Presley's